We believe that bringing brands, content, celebrities and influencers together makes storytelling more meaningful and impactful.

 Humor Proves More Effective Than Anything Else

-Are you interested in learning how to successfully partner celebrities to your brand - without spending a million?
-Watch this short webinar to learn Hollywood insider tricks to create and kick start an entertainment marketing campaign that is the perfect extension for your social media program.
+Are you interested in learning how to successfully partner celebrities with your brand - without spending a million?
+Watch this short webinar to learn Hollywood insider tricks to create and kick-start an entertainment marketing campaign that is the perfect extension for your social media program.